Your cart is empty

-One of many harms of power outages happens to food.
+One of the many harms of power outages is to food.
 As a result of the prolonged shutdown of your fridge and freezer, your fresh food ends up spoiled and becomes unsafe to eat.

 As per the food safety guidelines issued by the U.S. Department of Agriculture, a refrigerator without power only keeps food safe for up to four hours.
 After that, you should avoid refrigerated perishable food, specifically eggs, fish, poultry, meat, and leftovers.
 This means a power outage causes huge food loss.